Musical Chairs

 People were wondering if anyone was at home.
 Roger told a fireman that the family was out of town dealing with something else that happened.
 He was going to find out about the dog.

 He went inside.
 Foster was waiting for him at the door.
 “Jack!
-Nicolas, are you here!”
+Jack! are you here!”

 Jack came out of the kitchen.
 “Isn’t horrible what happened next door.
 Something must have set off that fire.
 Maybe some Christmas lights.
 Things like that happen all the time.”